Joe8Bit/SimpleActors/README.md

 This implementation is inspired in [Akka actor implementation](http://doc.akka.io/docs/akka/2.1.0/general/index.html).

-This model encourage the writing of application consisting in actors that collaborates using message passing.
-In this module, method invocation is like a message passing operation, that not returns value.
-The application that uses actor model doesn't need continuation callbacks: each agent receives messages as method invocation, and produces new messages calling other agent methods.
+The actor model encourages the writing of applications that utlise message passing In this module, method invocation is like a message passing operation, that doesn't return a value.
+An application that uses the actor model doesn't need continuation callbacks: each agent receives messages as method invocation's, and produces new messages calling other agent methods.

 ## Installation

-Via npm on Node:
+Via NPM on Node:

 ```
 npm install simpleactors